-As certain of the Company's contracts with customers contain elements of variable consideration arising from returns, discounts, rebates and other price incentives, the Company is required to estimate the amount of variable consideration from the customer to which the Company ultimately expects to be entitled and to adjust transaction price and amount of revenue recognized accordingly.
+As a result of the Company's adoption of IFRS 15 Revenue from contracts with customers, on January 1, 2018, and the existence of elements of variable consideration in the Company's contracts with customers arising rising from returns, discounts, rebates and other price incentives, the Company is required to estimate the amount of variable consideration from the customer to which it ultimately expects to be entitled and to adjust the transaction price and amount of revenue recognized accordingly.

-The Company estimates the extent of future product returns, coupon redemptions, discounts and volume rebates to be awarded to customers based on historical, current and forecast information available, taking into consideration the type of customer, the type of transaction and the specifics of each arrangement.
+The Company estimates the extent of future product returns, retail coupon redemptions, discounts and volume rebates to be awarded to customers based on historical, current and forecast information available, taking into consideration the type of customer, the type of transaction and the specifics of each arrangement.